Virtana/ESP32CameraIntegration/PickDetection/README.md

 Deactivate by running `deactivate` in terminal.
 Within the **ESP32CameraIntegration** folder,
 * ` $ pip3 install --index-url=https://pypi.python.org/simple/ -r amazon-freertos/vendors/espressif/esp-idf/requirements.txt`

-Before using the code base, please follow [Getting Started with FreeRTOS]([https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html)) to ensure that all necessary prerequisites and configuration (CMake, Toolchain, AWS CLI Configuration etc.) is done.
-Do note that the packages below may need to be installed prior to performing **Configure the FreeRTOS demo applications >Step 5**.
-This would all depend on whether a clean virtual environment has been setup as directed.
+Before using the code base, please follow [Getting Started with Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html#setup-espressif-prereqs) to ensure that all necessary prerequisites and configuration (IAM User, CMake, Toolchain, etc.) are done.
+Please do up to and inclusive of **Establish a serial connection**.

+Additionally, configuration for the FreeRTOS demo is required to use the code base as there are overlapping fundamental frameworks such as the AWS CLI that are required.
+Follow [Download and configure FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html#download-and-configure-espressif) ONLY.
+Do note that FreeRTOS is included in this repository as a submodule and <ins>should not be downloaded</ins> as directed in the beginning.
+The packages below may need to be installed prior to performing **Configure the FreeRTOS demo applications >Step 5**.
+This would all depend on whether a clean virtual environment has been setup as directed by this README.

 *  ` $ pip install -U wheel`
 *  ` $ pip install tornado`
 *  ` $ pip install boto3`

 ##### 3. Building and Flashing
-The code base includes a build executable specific to the ESP-EYE.
-Within `../ESP32CameraIntegration/PickDetection/`,  build the package using `$./build.sh`  and the package can be made and flashed using `make flash` or `make flash monitor`.
+The code base assumes a Linux environment with a build executable specific to the ESP-EYE.
+Within `../ESP32CameraIntegration/PickDetection/`,  build the package using `$./build.sh`.
+Ensure that [build.sh script](https://github.com/Virtana/ESP32CameraIntegration/blob/master/PickDetection/build.sh) is executable.
+If not, create its executable using `chmod a+x build.sh`.
+Within the build folder, the package can be made and flashed using `make flash` or `make flash monitor`.
 The latter includes a serial monitor in the terminal to view the output from the board at runtime.
 Run `make monitor` to view the output of runtime for an already flashed board.

 ##### *NOTE:*
 Unless integration is done with this code base to include additional threads and idle tasks, building the package as is should throw errors pertaining to *vApplicationTickHook* and *vApplicationIdleHook*.
 This is corrected by altering the **FreeRTOSConfig.h** file located in the *amazon-freetos* submodule present at `~../ESP32CameraIntegration/amazon-freertos/vendors/espressif/boards/esp32/aws_demos/config_files`.